Tahiya31/multisocial-toolbox/README.md

 Let's get that app running on our browser!
 To do this:

 1. Click on `TERMINAL` in the lower panel on your screen.
+2. Type `pip install --upgrade pip` AND HIT `Enter` to make sure you are using the latest package manager.
-2. type `pip install -r requirements.txt` and hit `Enter`.
+3. Then type `pip install -r requirements.txt` and hit `Enter`.
 This will install all the software packages we are using behind our app.
-3. Once everything is installed, type `streamlit run app.py` to run the app.
+4. Once everything is installed, type `streamlit run app.py` to run the app.
-4. If everything went smoothly above (hopefully!), you should see the app interface appearing on the right panel
+5. If everything went smoothly above (hopefully!), you should see the app interface appearing on the right panel.
+You can click on window button to open it in a new tab.

    The app is ready to use! **Welcome to MultiSOCIAL Toolbox**.